YB-Yottabyte/Veni-Vici-/README.md

 The following functionality **goals** have been completed:

-- [x] User Input.
-- [x] The user can enter their guess in a box before seeing the flipside of the card.
-- [x] Clicking on a submit button shows visual feedback about whether the answer was correct or incorrect.
-- [x] A back button displayed on the card can be used to return to the previous card in a set sequence
+- [x] Application features a button that creates a new API fetch request on click and displays at least three attributes and an image obtained from the returned JSON data
+- [x] Only one item/data from API call response is viewable at a time and at least one image is displayed per API call
+- [x] API call response results should appear random to the user
+- [x] Clicking on a displayed value for one attribute adds it to a displayed ban list
+- [x] Attributes on the ban list prevent further images/API results with that attribute from being displayed

+## Stretch Features
-- [x] A next button displayed on the card can be used to navigate to the next card in a set sequence
+- [x] Multiple types of attributes are clickable and can be added to the ban list
+- [x] Users can see a stored history of their previously displayed results from this session
+- [x] A dedicated section of the application displays all the previous images/attributes seen before
+- [x] Each time the API call button is clicked, the history updates with the newest API result

 ## Video Walkthrough